DeviationTX/deviation-manual/source/ch_model.rst

    The telemetry configuration page allows specifying alarms when specific telemetry events occur.

    * **Telemetry**: Specify the telemetry input to use for alarm control.
-This can be a temperature probe, voltage probe, or RPM probe.
+The set of values available will depend on the protocol.
    * **Equality**: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm.
    * **Target**: The target value for the alarm.